razvii22/Yad-Wiki-Backup/Morons/Fudrehcs LEGACY.md

 ==Members==

 The two key members of ''FUDRECHS'' wer ''[[People/Scruby LEGACY]]'' (Corporal chief supreme of digging holes and not much else) and ''[[Josh]]'' (mr.Fish).
-An internet stranger by the name ''WokeUpLikeThis'' was there at the start but never did anything, and towards the end of ''FUDRECHS'', ''[[Tom LEGACY]]'' was forced into joining.
+An internet stranger by the name ''WokeUpLikeThis'' was there at the start but never did anything, and towards the end of ''FUDRECHS'', ''[[People/Tom LEGACY]]'' was forced into joining.

 ==Achievents==